giorgoskef98/Arduino_37_Sensor_Kit_Libraries/lib/KY031/docs/api.md

 #### Description

 Reads the digital status of the sensor.
+The output of the function is reversed because when the sensor is idle the signal is HiGH but when it is triggered the signal is falling to GND.

 #### Syntax